vippsas/vipps-signup-api/README.md

-# Vipps Signup API version 1
+# Vipps Signup & Login API version 1

 This repo contains developer resources for the Vipps Signup API.